RohanTrix/BlackJack-Outcome-Predictor/README.md

 ## :gear: Implementation

 A `RandomForestClassfier` was used to achieve the results with an accuracy of 69%.
-However, other two classification models that were tried and discard were:
+However, other two classification models that were tried and discarded were:

 Classifier | Accuracy
 ------------ | -------------